intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 computation to perform parallel operations even when the output is a single result.

-In hardware description languages, there is even syntax to perform common bit-level reductions like or-reduction and and-reduction.
-It is more difficult to reductions on more complex inputs or operations.
+In Hardware Description Languages (HDL)s, there is even syntax to perform common bit-level reductions like or-reduction and and-reduction.
+It is more difficult to describe reductions on more complex inputs or operations in traditional HDLs.

 Yet in software, more complex reduction trees are possible because of the compositional nature of software languages.
 For example the C++